oxygenxml/dita-wh-tabs/README.md

 ## Installation

-Install the **com.oxygenxml.codeblock-tabs** plugin in the DITA Open Toolkit:
+Install the **com.oxygenxml.wh.tabs** plugin in the DITA Open Toolkit:
 [https://www.dita-ot.org/dev/topics/plugins-installing.html](https://www.dita-ot.org/dev/topics/plugins-installing.html)

 A sample DITA Map that contains can be found in the "samples" folder.